google-research/nisaba/nisaba/scripts/brahmic/data/README.md

     rewrites in `bn` will be applied on top of the corresponding `Beng` script rewrites.
 These rewrites are applied with *before-consonant* and *after-consonant* contexts respectively.
+1.  `vowel.textproto`: Language-specific independent vowel listing.
+These entries are included in romanization and well-formedness transducers.

 ## Common directory